rampa069/ZX-ESPectrum/README.md

 ## Compiling and installing

-At this point we only support GNU/Linux and MacOS/X. It may work at Windoze too but we don't know.
+GNU/Linux, MacOS/X and Windows supported.

 #### Install platformIO:

 - They have an extension for Atom and VSCode, and this is [the webpage](https://platformio.org/).
 - Select you board.
-- Install Bitluni's ESP32Lib.
+- Install Bitluni's ESP32Lib (use version 0.2.1, newer versions such as 0.3.3 will lead to compile errors)

 #### Softlink and customize platformio.ini